friendlyfiregame/friendlyfiregame/assets/dialog/readme.md

     ...
     "entry": [
         "Hello you!",
-        ">Hi", /* all these lead to the same line below, mere illusion of choice! */ ">Hello you too!",
+        "►Hi", /* all these lead to the same line below, mere illusion of choice! */ "►Hello you too!",
-        ">Who are you?",
+        "►Who are you?",
         "I'm Steve the sentient stone!",
-        ">Whoa!
+        "►Whoa!
 A talking stone!",
-        ">You rock!",
+        "►You rock!",
-        ">What do you want from me? @want",
+        "►What do you want from me? @want",
         "Well yes, thank you!
 And you are?",
         ...
     ]